dev-jeetu/case-converter/README.md

 If you discover any issues or have questions:

 1. Check existing [issues](https://github.com/dev-jeetu/case-converter/issues)
-2. Open a [new issue](https://github.com/dev-jeetu/case-converter/issues/new) with detailed description
+2. Open a [new issue](https://github.com/dev-jeetu/case-converter/issues/new) with a detailed description
 3. For security issues, please email directly

 ## 📄 License

 This project is licensed under the MIT License.
+Please see [LICENSE.md](LICENSE.md) for details.

 ## 🙏 Acknowledgments